miatran92/PaperTrading-Client/README.md

 Users should be able to:

-- See all countries from the API on the homepage
+- See portfolio overview
-- Search for a country using an `input` field
+- View order history and filter based on conditions (all, opened or filled)
-- Filter countries by region
+- View portfolio performance
-- Click on a country to see more detailed information on a separate page
+- View current positions
-- Click through to the border countries on the detail page
+- Place different types of trade
-- Toggle the color scheme between light and dark mode *(optional)*
+- Search for related news using an `input` field

 ### Screenshot